Ramireddyjyothsna/Online-Banking-System/README.md

 # Online-Banking-System
-Web app that manages online transactions and history
+Dynamic Web app that manages online transactions and history